Learn how to build a good deer fence. Includes a review of different options for deer fencing, with pros and cons for each.

-One of the primary reasons we wanted to have a rural vacation home was because we wanted to garden.
+One of the primary reasons we wanted to have a rural vacation home was because we wanted a garden.
 While we definitely have maximized our ability to grow food in the city, with pots, planter boxes, and a community garden plot, we wanted fruit trees, berry bushes, and a large vegetable patch.

 We’re currently in our 3rd attempt at deer fencing, and we finally seem to have a solution that works!
 Here’s what we learned about deer fencing.